Boeing T-X is an all-new advanced trainer aircraft. Image courtesy of Saab AB.

 The JPATS 1-7-compliant seating also accommodates a range of individuals of different body sizes.

-The cockpit is equipped with open architecture software and fly-by-wire flight controls ensuring excellent handling at all speeds, flight parameters, and high angle-of-attack.
+The cockpit is equipped with open architecture software and fly-by-wire flight controls ensuring excellent handling at all speeds, flight parameters, and high angle of attack.

 The aircraft is equipped with Orbit Communication Systems’ Orion™ audio management system (AMS).

-Boeing T-X engine
+Boeing T-X engine details

-The T-X aircraft is powered by a GE F404-GE-103 engine, offering higher power, improved fuel efficiency and superior mission capability.
+The aircraft is powered by a GE F404-GE-103 engine, offering higher power, improved fuel efficiency and superior mission capability.

 A trainer crew turned off the GE F404 engine mid-air at an altitude of 20,000ft, flew for 48 seconds, and then restarted it to test the reliability of the engine, in February 2020.